 By law this notice must contain a written explanation of new events that have a material effect on plan liabilities or assets.
 This is because such events can significantly impact the funding condition of a plan.
-For the plan year beginning on May 1, 2020 and ending on April 30, 2021, there are no events that are presently expected to have a material impact on assets or liabilities, however the current COVID-19 pandemic may have an adverse impact on the level of hours worked.
-A reduction in hours worked resulting in lower than expected contribution income could affect plan assets.
+For the plan year beginning on May 1, 2024 and ending on April 30, 2025, there are no events that are presently expected to have a material impact on assets or liabilities.